Life Insurance Riders: Everything You Need to Know

 Return of Premium

-You pay a small premium and get your money back at the end of your policy’s term if you are still alive.
+With a return of premium rider, you pay a small premium and get your money back at the end of your policy’s term if you're still alive.
 After you die, your beneficiaries will receive this benefit.

 Guaranteed Insurability